Follow me in this video as I discover that it is hotter in California than it was in East Africa!

 The weather is variable at this coastal location so be prepared for everything.
 The hiking will be moderately strenuous due to the distances we will try to cover but the terrain will not be too technical.
 Wear comfortable hiking shoes, bring a folding stool, binoculars, and a potluck item to share on the trail.

-We are back on our normal schedule so we will meet at 10 am at the Tomales Point trailhead parking lot at the very end of pierce point road near the old white barns.
+We will meet at 10 am at the McCLure’s Beach trailhead parking lot at the very end of Pierce Point past the parking lot with the old white barns.
+McClures Beach Trail, Inverness, CA 94937, United States.
 Look for people standing around with sketchbooks.
 This excursion will go longer than our usual meetup to take advantage of this special opportunity.
 10am-4pm, potluck lunch at 12:30.